MicrosoftDocs/query-docs/query-languages/m/combiner-combinetextbyranges.md

 ## Syntax

 <pre>
 Combiner.CombineTextByRanges(<b>ranges</b> as list, optional <b>template</b> as nullable text) as function
 </pre>

 ## About

 Returns a function that combines a list of text into a single text using the specified positions and lengths.
+A null length indicates that the entire text value should be included.